Jermaine Seoposenwe

-Jermaine Seoposenwe (born 12 October 1993) is a South African soccer player who plays as a forward for Mexican Liga MX Femenil club FC Juárez and the South Africa women's national team.
+Jermaine Seoposenwe (born 12 October 1993) is a South African soccer player who plays as a forward for Mexican Liga MX Femenil club Monterrey.
+She previously played for the South Africa national team.

 Club career

 Gintra Universitetas

 On 16 April 2019, it was announced that Seoposenwe had signed her first professional contract with Gintra Universitetas in Lithuania, joining them to play in the 2019-20 UEFA Women's Champions League season.
 She joined alongside South Africa teammate Nothando Vilakazi.

 Seoposenwe made two Champions League appearances for Gintra, besides helping the side win the 2019 A Lyga Women and Amber Cup titles.

 Real Betis

 Seoposenwe signed for Spanish side Real Betis Balompie on 8 February 2020, making her debut in a 2–1 victory over RC Espanyol the following weekend.

 The season would be called to an end early due to the COVID-19 global pandemic with Seoposenwe having made three appearances across all competitions.